NanduN2003/Youtube-Clone-webpage/README.md

-# Youtube-Clone-website

-■ Technologies used:- HTML,CSS
+Youtube Clone

+This project is a non-responsive YouTube clone built using only HTML and CSS.
+It serves as a starting point for anyone interested in learning the basics of web development and creating a YouTube clone.

+#Technologies Used
+HTML
+CSS

+#Getting Started
+To run the project, you will need a web server and a browser.
+Simply open the HTML file in your browser and you will be able to interact with the clone.
+The code is well-commented and easy to understand, making it a great resource for learning about the basics of web development.

+Note
+This project is not responsive and may not display properly on different devices.
+However, it serves as a great learning tool and starting point for anyone interested in building similar projects using these technologies.

+Purpose
-▷ This was the intial stepping work of my mine while heading towards WEB DEVOPLOMENT concept.So,the whole point of creating an this Non-Responsive Youtube clone was to gain courage for exploration in the 'DEV' department where started to make out an webpage by using only HTML and CSS.
+The main purpose of creating this project was to gain courage for exploration in the 'DEV' department, where I started to make out an webpage by using only HTML and CSS.

-▷ I had concisely made efforts to put down the exact replica of Youtube and added all the structure and styles which makes my clone page seems precisely as that of Youtube's one.
+Conclusion
+Overall, this project is a great starting point for anyone interested in learning web development and creating a non-responsive YouTube clone using HTML and CSS.
+Feel free to use the code and customize it to your own needs.

                   " The above respiratory depicts my work "